max-arshinov/copilot-demo/ToDo/UrlShortener/UrlShortener.AppHost/architecture/README.md

 ### ✅ Task

-- [ ] Perform back-of-the-napkin calculations.
+- [ ] Perform back-of-the-envelope calculations.
 - [ ] Choose and justify a data storage model, including:
     - Storage and cleanup of expired links
     - Storage and update of click statistics